vherrmann/chez-scheme-js/README.md

-# scheme-js
+# chez-scheme-js
 Chez Scheme on the web

 ## Browser

-`scheme-js` uses `SharedArrayBuffer`, which requires the COOP and COEP security headers to be set and for there to be a secure context (either localhost or https).
+`chez-scheme-js` uses `SharedArrayBuffer`, which requires the COOP and COEP security headers to be set and for there to be a secure context (either localhost or https).

 ```http